Reennee/Smart-City-Drone-Delivery/report_content.md

 **GitHub Repository:** https://github.com/Reennee/Smart-City-Drone-Delivery

 ## Project Overview
-This project implements a **Smart City Drone Delivery System** using Reinforcement Learning.
-The goal is to train an autonomous drone to navigate a 3D city grid, delivering packages to dynamic targets while managing battery life and avoiding obstacles like buildings and no-fly zones.
-I implemented a custom Gymnasium environment (`CityDrone-v0`) and trained four distinct RL agents (DQN, PPO, A2C, and REINFORCE) to solve this navigation and resource management problem, comparing their performance in terms of reward maximization and convergence speed.
+Urban delivery logistics face growing challenges with traffic congestion and last-mile delivery inefficiencies.
+This project addresses the problem of **autonomous aerial navigation in complex 3D urban environments with limited battery capacity**, requiring agents to balance speed, safety, and energy efficiency.
+I developed a custom Gymnasium environment (`CityDrone-v0`) simulating a Smart City Drone Delivery System with dynamic obstacles, no-fly zones, and stochastic wind conditions.
+Four RL algorithms (DQN, PPO, A2C, and REINFORCE) were trained and compared to identify the most effective approach for this navigation and resource management problem.
+The best agent (PPO) achieved a 40% successful delivery rate with optimized reward shaping that prioritizes horizontal navigation over vertical oscillation.

 ## Environment Description